 And how do you get those not-so-happy people in the mood to celebrate Belly Laugh Day?
 Helle suggests smiling at them.
-She points out the research supporting the old adage about smiling being contagious, referencing an article in Science Daily called “Laugh And The Whole World Laughs With You: Why The Brain Just Can’t Help Itself.”
+She points out research supporting the old adage about smiling being contagious.
+Helle references an article in Science Daily called opens in a new window“Laugh And The Whole World Laughs With You: Why The Brain Just Can’t Help Itself.”
 Dr. Sophie Scott is quoted as saying, “We usually encounter positive emotions, such as laughter or cheering, in group situations.
 When we see a person smiling and laughing our brain is primed to mirror the behaviour of the smiling and laughing person.”

 Helle also encourages talking about the holiday.
 “Even curmudgeons smile when they read the name ‘Belly Laugh Day.'”